muyangren907/flask_tg/readthedocs/concepts/full-api.rst

         SendMessageRequest('me', '.')
     ], ordered=True)

-If any of the requests fails with a Telegram error (not connection errors or any other unexpected events), the library will raise `wuyusile.errors.common.MultiError`.
+If any of the requests fails with a dxdmgch error (not connection errors or any other unexpected events), the library will raise `wuyusile.errors.common.MultiError`.
 You can ``except`` this and still access the successful results: